AllanChain/NewFTP/README.md

 5. Double click the link, and after two seconds or so, a blue window will be there on the left side of the screen, displaying the default teachers and blank one.
 Click one to log in and show the content via explorer.
 And the window will be minimized on the left side but somewhat upper.
 6. Click the mini window or double click the link you created to maximize the window.
 7. Dive into the directory `~/.NewFTP`, open `gui_config.yaml` with your favorite text editor (or simply notepad) and edit the first chunk from `---` to `...`.
 Especially note that the colon must be followed by space.
+7. Edit `ftp_server.yaml` to config your FTP server.
 8. Save and close it.
 Right click at the mini window to quit, and double click the link to restart.
 If no message box or nothing happened, you're supposed to have an FTP shortcut just for you.
 If something bad DOES happen, check your `gui_config.yaml` and `log_*.txt`.

 ### Controlling